NHS England: History

+Functions

 System management

+The Secretary of State annually publishes the NHS mandate, a document which specifies the objectives which the Board should seek to achieve.
+National Health Service (Mandate Requirements) Regulations are likewise published each year to give legal force to the mandate.

 NHS England produced a planning document – the Five Year Forward View – in October 2014 which envisaged development of new models to suit local needs.
 In conjunction with the other central regulators, the organisation established what is called a "success regime" in south and mid Essex, North Cumbria and north east and western Devon in June 2015.
 It was intended to tackle "deep rooted and systemic issues that previous interventions have not tackled across [a] whole health and care economy".

-In 2016 it organised the geographical division of England into 44 sustainability and transformation plan areas, with populations between 300,000 and 3 million.
+In 2016, it organised the geographical division of England into 44 sustainability and transformation plan areas, with populations between 300,000 and 3 million.
 These areas were locally agreed between NHS Trusts, local authorities and clinical commissioning groups (CCGs).
 A leader was appointed for each area, who is to be responsible for the implementation of the plans which are to be agreed by the component organisations.
 They will be "working across organisational boundaries to help build a consensus for transformation and the practical steps to deliver it".

-In April 2017 it introduced a capped expenditure process, applied to NHS commissioners and providers in the 13 areas across England with the largest budget deficits.
-It is intended to reduce their spending by around £500 million, and health leaders were told to "think the unthinkable".
+In April 2017, it introduced a capped expenditure process, applied to NHS commissioners and providers in the 13 areas across England with the largest budget deficits.
+It was intended to reduce their spending by around £500 million, and health leaders were told to "think the unthinkable".

-In 2022 there were seven regional teams and 10,640 full time equivalent staff.
+In 2022, there were seven regional teams and 10,640 full time equivalent staff.

 Funding of clinical commissioning groups

-NHS England allocates funding (£69.5 billion in 2016/2017) to CCGs in accordance with a funding formula.
+Prior to the abolition of clinical commissioning groups in 2022, NHS England allocated funding (£69.5 billion in 2016/2017) to them in accordance with a funding formula.
 Until 2016, progress towards the amount indicated by the formula from the historical allocation was slow, and CCGs which were above their allocation did not suffer a reduction.
 From April 2016, however, CCGs with more than 10 per cent above their fair share were to receive "flat cash" – an effective reduction.
 This would also ensure than no CCG was more than 5 per cent below its target allocation in 2016/2017.

 Operational pressures escalation levels framework

-In October 2016 it introduced the Operational Pressures Escalation Levels (OPEL) system for the management of operational difficulties in English hospitals, replacing the system of red and black alerts which was locally defined.
+In October 2016, it introduced the Operational Pressures Escalation Levels (OPEL) system for the management of operational difficulties in English hospitals, replacing the system of red and black alerts which was locally defined.
 OPELs range from 1 (normal) to 4 (a major crisis requiring external intervention either regionally or nationally).
 This is intended, among other things, to enable comparisons of trends over time and between areas.